xingyumex/UNIR-Net/README.md

 ## 🎯 1.
 Overview

-This repository contains the source code and supplementary materials for the paper titled **UNIR-Net: A Novel Approach for Restoring Underwater Images with Non-Uniform Illumination Using Synthetic Data**.
-This research focuses on the visual enhancement of underwater images with non-uniform illumination
+This repository contains the source code and supplementary materials for the paper titled UNIR-Net: A Novel Approach for Restoring Underwater Images with Non-Uniform Illumination Using Synthetic Data.
+This research focuses on the visual enhancement of underwater images with non-uniform illumination.
+The paper has been accepted for publication in Image and Vision Computing (IMAVIS).

 ![View Image](UNIR-Net.png)